shape-change/designagent/README.md

 # Design Agent

-**A suite of nine adversarial thinking tools for Claude — built for designers, consultants, researchers, and product teams who need to think more rigorously before they commit.**
+**A suite of adversarial thinking tools for Claude — built for designers, consultants, researchers, and product teams who need to think more rigorously before they commit.**